Morwenn/cpp-sort/docs/Sorters.md

 | n           | n log n     | n log n     | log² n      | No          | Bidirectional |
 | n           | n log² n    | n log² n    | log² n      | No          | Forward       |

 QuickMergesort is an algorithm that performs a quicksort-like partition and tries to use mergesort on the bigger partition, using the smaller one as a swap buffer used for the merge operation when possible.
-The flavour of QuickMergesort used by `quick_merge_sorter` actually uses an equivalent of [`std::nth_element`](https://en.cppreference.com/w/cpp/algorithm/nth_element) to partition the collection in 1/3-2/3 parts in order to maximize the size of the partition (2 thirds of the space) that can be merge-sorted using the other partition as a swap buffer.
+The flavour of QuickMergesort used by `quick_merge_sorter` uses a [selection algorithm][selection-algorithm] to split the collection into partitions containing 2/3 and 1/3 of the elements respectively.
+This allows to use an internal mergesort of the biggest partition (2/3 of the elements) using the other partition (1/3 of the elements) as a swap buffer.

 The change in time complexity for forward iterators is due to the partitioning algorithm being O(n log n) instead of O(n).
-The log n memory is due to top-down mergesort stack recursion in the random-access version, while the memory of the forward version use is dominated by the mutually recursive [introselect](https://en.wikipedia.org/wiki/Introselect) algorithm which is used to implement an `nth_element` equivalent for forward iterators.
+The space complexity is dominated by the stack recursion in the selection algorithms:
+* log n for the random-access version, which uses Andrei Alexandrescu's [*AdaptiveQuickselect*][adaptive-quickselect].
+* log² n for the forward and bidirectional versions, which use the mutually recursive [introselect][introselect] algorithm.

 This sorter can't throw `std::bad_alloc`.

 *New in version 1.2.0*

+*Changed in version 1.9.0:* the random-access version now runs in O(n log n) instead of accidentally running in O(n²).

 ### `quick_sorter`